kalki/RoboND-Rover-Project/report.md

 method in `rover_status.py` and only check velocity.

-### When to Return ###
+### When to return ###

 Now it is base on if rover pass same area with same yaw.
 If rover is stay in such repeat mode for long time, that means it is travel on a path it traveled before and it will trigger return operation.

-Rover will keep it position and yaw every second, but position is devided by 4 and round, yaw is devided by 30 and round.
-Current position and yaw after devided and round will be checked, it is happens before, it enter same way mode.
+Rover will keep it position and yaw every second, but position is divided by 4 and round, yaw is divided by 30 and round.
+Current position and yaw after divided and round will be checked, it is happens before, it enter same way mode.
 If it stay in this mode for 20 seconds, it trigger return.

 To prevent some stuck trigger return, only action happens before 60 seconds will be used in check.

 #### Why use repeat action to trigger return ####

-Without ground truth information, it is diffcult to decide if mapping is done.
-One method is check if current navigatable map are closed by obstacle map, if any navigatable pixel connected to unknown pixel, that means mapping is not finish.
+Without ground truth information, it is difficult to decide if mapping is done.
+One method is check if current navigable map are closed by obstacle map, if any navigable pixel connected to unknown pixel, that means mapping is not finish.

 But this method need to handle navigation very well and need to decide forward angle after reach unmap position.
-It brings too many uncertainty so a simply method is choosed.
+It brings too many uncertainty so a simply method is choose.

 Rover is always follow left edge, if it start repeat its path, its position and yaw should be similar.
 Current maximum speed of rover is 2m/s, so position / 4 is enough to group similar movement together.

 #### Code Inspect ####

 Action recoding is implemented in `update_status()` method in `rover_status.py`.
-It build action by devide and round position and yaw, then buffer these actions in class variable Queue `action_buffer` defined at the begin of class.
-It will pop action from queue when queue contains 60 elements, and put poped action into class variable set `old_action_history` for further checking.
+It build action by divide and round position and yaw, then buffer these actions in class variable Queue `action_buffer` defined at the begin of class.
+It will pop action from queue when queue contains 60 elements, and put pop action into class variable set `old_action_history` for further checking.

 Action checking is implemented in `is_on_same_way_too_long()` method in `rover_status.py`.
 It just build current action